jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Ingress resources can reference a frontend pair using `http-frontend` key.
 If missing, the default HTTP and HTTPS will be used, and if pointing to a missing or invalid ID, the whole ingress resource will be ignored.

-{{< alert "Note" >}}
+> [!INFO] Note
+>
-Ingress resources that don't declare a frontend ID will use the default HTTP and HTTPS ports for the frontend related configurations, like hostnames and paths, frontend scoped keys, etc. This is the backward compatible behavior.
+> Ingress resources that don't declare a frontend ID will use the default HTTP and HTTPS ports for the frontend related configurations, like hostnames and paths, frontend scoped keys, etc. This is the backward compatible behavior.
+>

-However, once declared, the frontend ID should match a valid one.
+> However, once declared, the frontend ID should match a valid one.
 The whole ingress resource will be removed from the configuration if there isn't a frontend ID match.
 This behavior prevents unintended changes on the default frontends if a frontend ID is removed or misconfigured.
-{{< /alert >}}

 See below a configuration example: